We know how pesky it can be to find the right-sized bra for maternity and nursing.

 Importance of a Proper Bra Fit

 Nothing is worse than an improperly fitted bra, maternity or not.
-When you have clothing that is covering one of the most sensitive parts of your body, comfort is key.
+When you have clothing that covers one of the most sensitive parts of your body, comfort is vital.
 This goes for any bra, not just the maternity and nursing varieties.

-Wearing a bra that doesn’t fit properly can also lead to several different issues for the breasts (source):
+Wearing a bra that doesn’t fit properly can also lead to several breast issues:

 - Breast pain: This is the most obvious issue.
 Your breasts carry a fair amount of free weight.
 If you aren’t used to less support, an ill-fitting bra can cause pain in your boobs.

-- Stretch marks: This happens when your skin stretches or shrinks quickly (source).
-In this case, an improperly fitting bra may cause your skin to stretch unnecessarily which causes these little scars to form.
+- Stretch marks: This happens when your skin stretches or shrinks quickly (1).
+In this case, an improperly fitting bra may cause your skin to stretch unnecessarily, which causes these little scars to form.

 - Neck, back, and shoulder pain: This is another issue for women with bigger breasts.
 The weight from your chest makes it hard for your back, neck, and shoulders to support everything.

 - Bad posture: This is especially true for women with bigger busts.
-If you’re not properly supported, the weight of your breasts can make you hunch forward to hold the weight.
+If you’re not adequately supported, the weight of your breasts can make you hunch forward to hold the weight.

 - Rubbing/chafing: If your skin chafes enough, it can lead to skin abrasions.
-This can prove to be uncomfortable, especially if you already feel like a pregnant whale.
+This can be uncomfortable, especially if you already feel huge when pregnant.

 Among other things, improperly fitted bras have also led to permanent shoulder grooves from tight straps and an increased desire for breast-reduction surgery.
-A study was done that showed ill-fitting bras caused many women to seek out mammoplasty (source).
+A study showed that ill-fitting bras have caused many women to seek out mammoplasty (2).

 How to Determine Your Bra Size